afruni/afruni.github.io/README.md

 </p>

 <p>
-My background spans from <a href="#research-experience">research</a> to
-<a href="#work-experience">industry</a>, along with experience in preparing technical deliverables
-such as PDRs, CDRs, SRRs, etc.
+I love everything that has to do with engineering, spanning from robotics to space.
+In my free time I love reading books - mainly fiction novels - and if I'm not tinkering with something mechanical, I'm probably at the gym, horse-riding, painting, or planning a trip to Disney.
+At Yale, I have also been actively involved in the Society of Women in Engineering (SWE) outreach committee, where I am deeply committed to inspiring the next generation - especially girls - to pursue STEM fields.
 </p>

 <p>
-I’m eager to apply my skills, continue growing, and to contribute meaningful work to the future of aerospace and space exploration!
+I’m eager to apply my skills, continue growing, and to contribute meaningful work!
 </p>

 <div style="clear: both;"></div>